 Whilst ACC will cover NZ Residents for medical emergencies and accidents on the track, we recommend domestic travel insurance to cover cancellations due to reasons such as: falling ill prior to your departure / a sprained ankle whilst partaking in another activity / a bereavement in the family / missing a flight to Queenstown and therefore, missing your departure etc

-Hollyford Track is in a remote wilderness area and it is important to note that we don’t have modern communication amenities such as cell phone reception, telephones, faxes and email.
+Hollyford Track is in a remote wilderness area and it is important to note that we don’t have modern communication amenities such as cell phone reception, telephones, and email.
 Whilst these amenities are now a standard part of our modern lives you will be glad not to have them for a few days as it gives you a 100% revitalising break from your ‘other’ lives.
 It doesn’t take long to adjust and enjoy not having them.

 Do take comfort in that we have satellite phones, satellite internet and radio contact for the daily operational running of Hollyford Track and of course for use in the very unlikely case of an emergency.

 The weather in Fiordland in general can be very unpredictable and change dramatically, very quickly; the close proximity of towering mountains and the ocean makes for conditions and temperatures that can vary markedly during the course of a day.

 Summer months average around 20°C but the evenings can be a little cooler, our lodges of course are warm and comfortable.
 Winter temperatures average around 10°C on the coast with the evenings much colder.It is not unusual to experience both summer and winter conditions and temperatures on the same day!